tensorflow/kfac/kfac/python/keras/README.md

     modified when using adaptive damping, and momentum/learning_rate cannot be modified when using qmodel momentum.
 Also, if any of the hyperparameters are `None` during instantiation, they will not be modifiable during training.
+3. This optimizer is tested with TPUStrategy and MirroredStrategy.
+However, you may not use a Strategy with model.fit for two reasons.
+First, we expect an unscaled loss (i.e. it should NOT be scaled by 1.0 / global_batch_size).
+    Second, TPUStrategy will autograph the train step, so your model and optimizer must both be created in the train step for KFAC to work.
+This is not possible with model.fit.
+See our [CIFAR10 TPU][cifar10tpu] example for details on how to do this.
-3. This optimizer is fully compatible with tf.keras.models.save_model or model.save().
+4. This optimizer is fully compatible with tf.keras.models.save_model or model.save().
 To load the compiled model with the optimizer, you must use our saving_utils.load_model method, which is identical to tf.keras.models.load_model except it registers the model with the optimizer